-The Classroom helpers’ program is a program designed for teachers and parents to work together to assist children in the development of Reading, Writing and Numeracy skills.
+The Classroom Helpers’ Program is a program designed for teachers and parents to work together to assist children in the development of Reading, Writing and Numeracy skills.

-How do I become a classroom helper?
+How to become a classroom helper or volunteer?

 Please note, we cannot accommodate younger siblings when volunteering in the classroom.